 - a.
-A signalized traffic device is required to be installed at the intersection of Bay Avenue/WalnutCrescent/Highland Avenue. - b.
-The HUMC/Mountainside Hospital Traffic and Parking Analysis (Appendix A), indicates traffic and circulation issues may degrade at the intersection of Claremont Avenue and Walnut Crescent as a result of the project.
-This Redevelopment Plan requires that new development or redevelopment shall not result in any further degradation of Level of Service (LOS), beyond existing levels, at all approaches.
-The specifics of any improvements proposed by the Developer to meet this requirement shall be determined and reviewed as part of site plan approval. - c.
-All new traffic signals within the Redevelopment shall be equipped with video detection technology and shall be actuated, as recommended by the traffic analysis in Appendix A. - d.
-A timing plan shall be submitted as part of any traffic signal installation and/or improvement within the Redevelopment Area to each municipality and subject to the review and approval by the municipalities' engineer. - e.
+This Redevelopment Plan requires that new development or redevelopment shall not result in any degradation of Level of Service (LOS) beyond existing levels at all approaches. - b.
+A signalized traffic device is required to be installed at the intersection of Bay Avenue/WalnutCrescent/HighlandAvenue. - c.
+The HUMC/Mountainside Hospital Traffic and Parking Analysis (Appendix A) prepared in conjunction with this Redevelopment Plan indicates that traffic and circulation issues may degrade at the intersection of Claremont Avenue and Walnut Crescent as a result of the project.
+Since this Redevelopment Plan specifically requires that new development or redevelopment shall not result in any LOS degradation, the specifics of necessary improvements proposed by the Developer to meet this requirement shall be determined and reviewed as part of site plan approval.
+In addition, the Redeveloper may be responsible for a proportionate share of the cost of off-tract improvements associated with traffic mitigation, the amount and terms of which shall be determined as part of the Redevelopment. - d.
+All new traffic signals within the Redevelopment shall be equipped with video detection technology and shall be actuated, as recommended by the traffic analysis in Appendix A. - e.
+A timing plan shall be submitted as part of any traffic signal installation and/or improvement within the Redevelopment Area to each municipality and subject to the review and approval by the municipalities' engineer. - f.
 At each new traffic signal with a pedestrian crosswalk within the Redevelopment Area, pedestrian countdown times shall be installed.
-Pedestrian signals shall be audio-tactile push-button activated, placed at a height that is ADA accessible, 3'6" above the ground, and 16" in size with "hand/man" indicator and countdown timer. - f.
+Pedestrian signals shall be audio-tactile push-button activated, placed at a height that is ADA accessible, 3'6" above the ground, and 16" in size with "hand/man" indicator and countdown timer. - g.
 High visibility crosswalks shall be provided at each leg of new signalized intersections within the Redevelopment Area, and at non-signalized pedestrian crossing points, where appropriate.
 Crosswalk widths shall be at least 8' in width.
-Where there is a pedestrian crossing at an uncontrolled movement, a "stop for pedestrians" panel shall be placed at each approach at a location that is approximately 100 feet from the crosswalk.
+Where there is a pedestrian crossing at an uncontrolled movement, a "stop for pedestrians" panel shall be placed at each approach at a location that is approximately 100 feet from the crosswalk. - h.

-g.
 ADA Curb ramps shall be provided at each pedestrian crossing and adhere to the New Jersey Barrier Free Subcode at N.J.A.C.
-5:23-7.1 - 5:23-7.31.
+5:23-7.1 5:23-7.31.